 CX or Customer Experience is all about the sum of micro-experiences and the steady flow of information between customer and business.

 Today, targeted ads on and social media have made it simpler for companies to reach customers and inform them of what they offer.
 While they are undoubtedly useful, one never knows why some kinds of content deliver better than others.

 Here are useful tips to improve your digital experience on your e-commerce website:

-Comprehending Customer Behaviour
+Comprehending Customer Behavior

 We have already spoken about customer journey: it’s practically the same thing, except it applies to your online store and the steps prospects take there.
-Analyze on-page behaviour using heatmaps to determine which section of your website functions best, where customers get lost and where they consume more time than usual.
+Analyze on-page behavior using heatmaps to determine which section of your website functions best, where customers get lost and where they consume more time than usual.

 Optimizing Product Pages

 It would help if you did it to complement your SEO purposes and provide useful data for your customers.
 Help people conceive the advantages of your products or services.
 More authentic, more comprehensive, and more uniform product data increases conversion rates.

 Clear, distinct titles, detailed descriptions of the products, high-resolution pictures with suitable meta-descriptions, and visible “Add to cart/Checkout” buttons are a must.
 Promote video content wherever it is applicable.